Marco Banchini: Career

 Banchini started his managerial career with Vigevano.
 After that, he coached Amicale.
 In 2018, he was appointed head coach of Como 1907 in the Italian Serie C.

-On 1 December 2020 Como sacked him after the match against Piacenza.
+On 1 December 2020, Como sacked him after the match against Piacenza.

 On 24 May 2021 he was hired by Serie C club Vis Pesaro.

 On 6 December 2022, Banchini returned into management as the new head coach of Serie C club Montevarchi.
+He was dismissed on 3 April 2023 as he failed to turn the team's fortunes, leaving Montevarchi deep in the relegation zone.

+On 4 October 2023, Banchini returned to management as the new head coach of Serie C club Alessandria.
+He was dismissed just a month later, on 21 November, following a change of ownership within the club, only to be rehired a month later, on 28 December.
+After failing to improve results, Banchini was dismissed for a second time on 17 March 2024, leaving Alessandria dead last in the league table.

+On 28 November 2024, Banchini returned to management as the new head coach of Serie C club Pro Vercelli, replacing outgoing manager Paolo Cannavaro.